jlettvin/hw39/README.md

 have contents appropriate to its needs.

-Makefile and \`uname\`.mk are related by export and/or include conditionally.
+Makefile and \`uname\`.mk are related by export and/or conditional include;
-An unfortunately tricky relationship.
+an unfortunately tricky relationship.

 make does recursive $(MAKE) -f {}.mk which then includes Makefile.